Tammy (TV series): Tammy and the Millionaire

-In 1967, Universal Pictures released a cinema movie called Tammy and the Millionaire which included all the main TV cast (except Cletus Tarleton) and was, in fact, a re-edit from four half-hour 1965 Tammy TV episodes.
+In 1967, Universal Pictures released a cinema movie called Tammy and the Millionaire which was a re-edit from four half-hour Tammy TV episodes (Tammy Leaves Home, The Aristocratic Tates, The Tarleton Land Grant, and The Rivertyin’ of Billy Joe Morgan).

 International airings

 Tammy was originally broadcast in several countries, including Japan, Germany, and Australia.
 The Tammy series was especially popular in Germany.